By Roy Stevenson

 This is not an exaggeration!

-On our recent trip to a Seattle Barnes & Noble bookstore, we pulled 53 history magazines off the magazine rack and photographed their covers.
-And if I look beyond this single bookstore, I could easily track down another 100 history magazines from Writer’s Market, the Internet, and at our local library.
+On a trip to a Seattle Barnes & Noble bookstore, we pulled 53 history magazines off the magazine rack and photographed their covers.
+And if I look beyond this single bookstore, I could easily track down another 50 history magazines from Writer’s Market, the Internet, and at our local library.

 But, don't limit your market to only history magazines!
 Standard travel magazines often buy historic travel pieces if your story angle is targeted towards their readers.